rivaleuc/Block-Hole/README.md

 ---

-## 🏠 Room System — Play With Friends
+## 🏠 Room System Play With Friends

-Beyond the weekly challenge, players can create **private or public rooms** to compete head-to-head.
+Beyond the weekly challenge, players can create **private or public rooms** to compete head to head.

 ### How Rooms Work

-1. **Create a Room** — Choose a level (1–6) and room type:
+1. **Create a Room** : Choose a level (1–6) and room type:
-   - 🌍 **Public** — Visible in the open lobby, anyone can join
+   - 🌍 **Public** : Visible in the open lobby, anyone can join
-   - 🔒 **Private** — Share the room code directly with friends
+   - 🔒 **Private** : Share the room code directly with friends

-2. **Join a Room** — Browse open public rooms in the lobby or enter a room code
+2. **Join a Room** : Browse open public rooms in the lobby or enter a room code

-3. **Real-Time Race** — Both players start the same level simultaneously.
-A WebSocket server syncs the room state in real-time.
+3. **Real-Time Race** : Both players start the same level simultaneously.
+A WebSocket server syncs the room state in real time.

-4. **AI-Judged Results** — When both players finish, GenLayer validators evaluate each performance independently.
+4. **AI-Judged Results** : When both players finish, GenLayer validators evaluate each performance independently.
 The room leaderboard shows grades, XP, and the winner.

 ### Room Architecture